Feelings about sex after your HIV diagnosis

 A level of viral load that is too low to be picked up by the particular viral load test being used or below an agreed threshold (such as 50 copies/ml or 200 copies/ml).
 An undetectable viral load is the first goal of antiretroviral therapy.

 Sex can feel good, bring you closer to other people and satisfy a powerful desire.
 That is reason enough to continue to enjoy it as often as you wish.
-But there are other recognised health benefits too: sex can help you relax and sleep better; sex can be very good exercise; sex can relieve pain, improve circulation and lower cholesterol levels.
-Having a healthy sex life contributes to your overall health and wellbeing.
+But there are other recognised health benefits too: sex can help you relax and sleep better, it can be good exercise, relieve pain, and improve heart health.
+Having a healthy sex life contributes to your overall health and wellbeing and this shouldn’t come to a halt because of HIV.

 Next review date